Overview: This chapter sets the stage for understanding compensation by examining the field of Economics from the Middle Ages to modern times.

 Human capital theory may yield even more information on the qualitative dimension of labor supply when applied to on-the-job training.
 Training within organizations involves costs.
 To minimize those costs, organizations usually try to hire and keep experienced employees.
-On-the-job training can be usefully divided into general and specific training.8 General training provides skills useful to the organization doing the training as well as to other organizations.
-Specific training provides skills useful to the former alone.
-Employers expect to and do pay for specific training by paying trainees more than they are worth during training.
+On-the-job training can be usefully divided into general and specific training.8 General training provides transferable skills useful to the organization doing the training as well as to other organizations.
+Specific, customized training provides skills useful to the former.
+Employers pay for specific training by paying trainees more than they are worth during training.
 This cost can be recouped over the period of employment by paying the workers slightly less than they are worth after the training is completed.
 General training, however, must be paid for by the worker through lower wages during the training period.

 Some conclusions about labor supply can now be stated.
 Decisions on labor-force participation, hours of work, and investment in human capital are interrelated.
 Individuals who expect to be in the labor force all of their lives have a stronger economic incentive to invest in education.
 People receiving on-the-job training may work longer hours.
 Workers with large investments in human capital are less likely to retire early.
 But all of these decisions are influenced by wages, costs of training, taxes, and other income.